VertebrateResequencing/wr/.docs/reliable4/prod-validation-260827.md

 ~181 GB to 7.84 GB, with no OOM and no crash.
 Raising a job limit from 20 to 2000 (1,143 concurrent runners) held memory fine but drove archive latency to the 60 s client floor and lost **470 final-state reports in one minute**.
-So the memory work is done; **write-path throughput is now the binding constraint**, and issue 3 below (DB-backup copy I/O) is both the top remaining latency source and the thing that gates raising limits.
-See "Limit stress test" for the numbers and the acceptance test it implies.
+So the memory work is done; **write-path throughput is now the binding constraint**.
+What is *causing* that ceiling is **not yet established** - see "Which cause?
+Not settled yet", which corrects an earlier reading of this document that named DB-backup copy I/O as the cause.
+Three candidates remain and they imply different fixes; do not start coding until one is confirmed.

 Read this first for the current position.
 Background: the OOM diagnosis is in `prod-restart-260825.md`, the design in `.docs/dep-granularity/spec.md`, and each